-If you have questions about how to proceed with your divorce, we can help.
+If you have questions about the process of your divorce proceedings, we can help.
 Call Schwartz, Fox & Saltzman to discuss your case and determine whether divorce litigation or divorce mediation is right for you.

 Differences Between Divorce Mediation & Litigation

-Divorce mediation is a collaborative process during which a couple meets with a neutral third party professional and negotiates solutions to the issues arising from their divorce, such as child custody, child support, spousal support, and property distribution.
+Divorce mediation is a collaborative process during which a couple meets with a neutral third party professional, call divorce mediators, and negotiates solutions to the issues arising from their divorce, such as child custody, child support, spousal support, and property distribution.
 The goal is to craft solutions which work best for their family, and the couple is entirely in control of the outcome.

 Divorce litigation can be necessary when: